Compiling an environmental report for your vegetation management application

 - Species identification, non-native species and core vegetation data – Queensland Herbarium

-- Threatened species and other matters of national environmental significance – Commonwealth Department of Agriculture, Water and the Environment
+- Threatened species and other matters of national environmental significance – Commonwealth Department of Climate Change, Energy, the Environment and Water

 - Weed and pest control – Department of Agriculture and Fisheries